At the IVA Advisory Centre we understand that every situation is different

 Our experienced advisors will look at your financial situation with you and work out, based on your monthly income, what you can realistically afford to pay towards an IVA.

-We'll then prepare an IVA proposal for your lenders.
+A proposal will then be prepared for your lenders.
 This will include:

 Will an IVA affect my job?

 For most people, an IVA will not affect their job.

 Keep in mind though, that some employers can have rules against employing people in certain positions who are on an IVA, or have been in the past.

 - if you're responsible for money, e.g. an accountant, or

 - if you advise people about their money e.g. a mortgage advisor.

 Our advisors will be able to tell you if your job is likely to be impacted.

 Your lenders will have to stop contacting you and chasing you for payments if your IVA is accepted.

 Your lenders won't be able to take any further legal action against you.